benbo/ConnectedComponentDocumentClusters/README.md

-# FastConnectedComponents
+# FastDocumentClusters
-Compute fast connected components for text data using MinHash.
+Compute fast document clusters for text data using MinHash.

-Connected components can be computed in parallel for different Jaccard similarity thresholds.
+Clusters can be computed in parallel for different Jaccard similarity thresholds.
 The parallel implementation however is naive and potentially requires lots of memory.

 ##Dependencies
 numpy, scikit-learn, datasketch